 The UNC Trauma System contributes to several central databases, including PreMIS and the State Trauma Registry.
 Trauma System protocol development and application, quality improvement initiatives, and database information are managed by a fully staffed team of specialty-trained Trauma Program Staff.

 Teaching is a central mission of the Division.
 Medical students, residents, fellows, and nurses participate in regularly scheduled teaching rounds.
 In addition to weekly General Surgery Grand Rounds, the General and Acute Care Service maintains a weekly Acute Care Grand Rounds schedule and hosts an acute care-specific mortality and morbidity conference.
 The Multi-disciplinary Trauma Conference (MTC) facilitates discussion amongst trauma specialists in related medical and surgical fields.

 The General and Acute Care services function under the direction of Elizabeth Dreesen, MD, FACS.
-Division faculty are as follows: Sean Montgomery, MD, FACS; Preston Rich, MD, MBA, FACS; Anthony Charles, MD, MPH, FACS; Daryhl Johnson, MD, MPH, FACS; and Michelle Brownstein, MD, FACS.
+Division faculty are as follows: Michelle Brownstein, MD, FACS; Anthony Charles, MD, MPH, FACS; Daryhl Johnson, MD, MPH, FACS; Trista Reid, MD; and Preston Rich, MD, MBA, FACS.